JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 This led me to Dri-Pak’s (delightful) website, which is [loaded with how-tos](https://www.dri-pak.co.uk/about/).

 Second, a stainless steel cleaner.
 This was the cleaning potion that broke the camel’s back, if I’m allowed to mix metaphors.
-I’d bought it at a Lakeside outlet near me over the summer, tempted as ever by the cool bottle.
+I’d bought it at a Lakeland outlet near me over the summer, tempted as ever by the cool bottle.
 I’d been living in my own place for a year or so, and, being an obsessive neat freak, had accumulated an arsenal of brightly-coloured, highly specialised and quite expensive cleaning bottles and potions.

 I tried this particular product, not expecting miracles, and noting the severe overlap in utility with Viakal, my previous ‘go to’ for cleaning metal shiny bits.
 The effect was pretty disappointing.
 I slotted it in place in my cleaning cupboard, and wondered if some kind of obscure con had been perpetrated on me, that I felt I *had* to spend a fiver on yet another specialist-use potion that didn’t do anything that… special?